infumap/infumap/docs/deployment/raspberry-pi.md

     sudo ufw --force enable
     sudo ufw status verbose

+The public `22/tcp` rule is a bootstrap rule so you can finish the initial VPS setup before your admin WireGuard client exists.
+After the admin WireGuard client is working, you can remove public SSH access and restrict VPS SSH to your admin VPN IP instead.

 This guide uses `43821/udp` for WireGuard instead of the common default `51820/udp` to reduce opportunistic default-port scan noise.
 Choose any unused high UDP port in `1024-65535`, then use the same port consistently in:
 VPS UFW rules, VPS `ListenPort`, and every client `Endpoint`.